-The assessment of success takes place in the form of a written examination as well as an examination performance of another kind.
+Competence certificate in the form of an examination of another type.

 The overall grade is composed as follows:

 - 50% assessment of an examination as individual performance as the conclusion of the lecture block. - 50% assessment of colloquia as individual performance on defined milestones during the project work